jaalto/project--shell-script-performance-and-portability/README.md

   null command
   [`:`](https://www.gnu.org/software/bash/manual/html_node/Bourne-Shell-Builtins.html)
-  utilizes the command's side effect
-  "do nothing, but evaluate elements" and therefore may not be the most readable option.
+  utilizes the command's side effect to "do nothing, but evaluate elements" and therefore may not be the most readable option.
   See [code](./bin/t-statement-arithmetic-increment.sh).